trasba/imsanity/readme.txt

 Imsanity is a plugin that automatically resizes uploaded images that are larger than the configured max width/height

+= 1.
+Will installing the Imsanity plugin alter existing images in my blog? =

+No.  Imsanity only resizes images as they are uploaded so the only files that will be affected are those which you upload after installing Imsanity.
+It does not go through your blog and resize existing images (Although a bulk "cleanup" feature may be a feature one day if enough people request it - Imsanity will never do this automatically though.)

+= 2.
+Why am I getting an error saying that my "File is not an image" ? =

+WordPress uses the GD library to handle the image manipulation.
+GD can be installed and configured to support various types of images.
+If GD is not configured to handle a particular image type then you will get this message when you try to upload it.
+For more info see http://php.net/manual/en/image.installation.php

-= Why would I need this plugin? =
+= 3.
+Why would I need this plugin? =

-A picture from a modern camera almost always needs to be scaled down to display properly in a browser.
-The average computer screen is not big enough to display a 5 megapixel camera-phone image at full resolution.
-A 12 megapixel photograph is about 4 times larger than a standard computer monitor resolution.
-Blog contributors may not understand this and upload huge image files, even though they will be squashed and displayed at a much smaller size.
-Unless there is a need to archive high-res originals they are at usually just taking up disk space.
-If the original image file winds up on the page, they can slow page load times and use bandwidth.
+Photos taken on any modern camera and even most cellphones are too large for display full-size in a browser.
+In the case of modern DSLR cameras, the image sizes are intended for high-quality printing and are ridiculously over-sized for use on a web page.

-Imsanity solves this issue by simply scaling all uploaded images down to a reasonable size for displaying in a browser.
+Imsanity allows you to set a sanity limit so that all uploaded images will be constrained to a reasonable size which is still more than large enough for the needs of a typical website.

-= Doesn't WordPress already automatically scale images? =
+= 4.
+Doesn't WordPress already automatically scale images? =

-When an image is uploaded WordPress automatically creates up to 3 smaller sized copies of the file.
-In the media browser and gallery you can select "large" "medium" and "thumbnail" when inserting.
-The original image is saved which, unless you are using WordPress to archive the originals, this is simply using up disk space.
+When an image is uploaded WordPress keeps the original and, depending on the size of the original, will create up to 3 smaller sized copies of the file (Large, Medium, Thumbnail).
+Unless you have special photographic needs, the original usually sits there un-used taking up space.

-If a contributor doesn't select one of the smaller image sizes then they wind up putting the huge original image onto a page and then "resize" it by adjusting the display size (these show up in the image dialog as percentages (50%, 60%, etc).
-When you do this your visitors must download the huge file (sometimes several megabytes) even though it only shows up as a small image on the page.
-If you have a lot of these it can start to affect the performance of your site and create a poor user experience.
+WordPress expects you to embed the large, medium or thumbnail size images in your posts, however it is easy enough to embed the "original" size image and visually re-size it in the browser.
+This does not really change the file size of the original image, though and can create a slow browsing experience for visitors.
+It is not always easy to explain this subtle difference to site contributors.

+= 5.
+Why did you spell Insanity wrong and why does Imsanity girl want to cut me? =

+Imsanity is short for "Image Sanity Limit"  A sanity limit is a term for limiting something down to a size or value that is reasonable.
+Imsanity girl cuts because you drive her insane by uploading unecessarily large images for no good reason.

-= Where do I go for support? =
+= 6.
+Where do I go for support? =

-Documentation and support is available on the plugin homepage at http://verysimple.com/products/imsanity/
+Documentation is available on the plugin homepage at http://wordpress.org/tags/imsanity and questions may be posted on the support forum at http://wordpress.org/tags/imsanity

 == Upgrade Notice ==